CesiumGS/3d-tiles/specification/Metadata/README.md

 #### Booleans

 A boolean value is encoded as a single bit, either 0 (`false`) or 1 (`true`).
 Multiple boolean values are packed tightly in the same buffer.
+These buffers of tightly-packed bits are sometimes referred to as bitstreams.

 > **Implementation note:** Example accessing a boolean value for entity ID `i`.
 >